itsMikeLowrey/itsMikeLowrey/README.md

 <h1 align="left">My name is Donely, and I am a Mission-Driven Engineer 👨‍🔧</h1>

 <p>
-  I currently work at <a href="https://www.resilientstrategiesllc.com/">Resilient Strategies LLC</a> as a Movement Technology Engineer 👨‍💻, supporting 60+ NGOs with software-based products and solutions.
+  I currently work at <a href="https://www.resilientstrategiesllc.com/">Resilient Strategies LLC</a> as a Movement Technology Engineer 👨‍💻, supporting 60+ 501(c)(3)'s with software-based products and solutions.
 </p>

 <p>